soramimi/qtvncclient/README.md

 - Remote keyboard and mouse control
 - Raw encoding for framebuffer updates
 - Simple Qt widget interface
+- Optional ZLIB support for Tight and ZRLE encodings
 - Cross-platform compatibility

 See the [ROADMAP.md](ROADMAP.md) file for planned improvements and additional features.